ffloyd/flows/README.md

 ## Performance

-You can comapre performance for some cases by executing `bin/benchmark`.
+You can compare performance for some cases by executing `bin/benchmark`.
 Examples for benchmark are presented in `bin/examples.rb`.

 `Flows::Operation` and `Dry::Trancation` may be executed in two ways: